Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_3.md

 At one time the tunnel diode was the only solid-state microwave amplifier available.
 Tunnel diodes were popular starting in the 1960\'s.
 They were longer lived than traveling wave tube amplifiers, an important consideration in satellite transmitters.
 Tunnel diodes are also resistant to radiation because of the heavy doping.
 Today various transistors operate at microwave frequencies.
 Even small signal tunnel diodes are expensive and difficult to find today.
 There is one remaining manufacturer of germanium tunnel diodes, and none for silicon devices.
 They are sometimes used in military equipment because they are insensitive to radiation and large temperature changes.

 There has been some research involving possible integration of silicon tunnel diodes into CMOS integrated circuits.
 They are thought to be capable of switching at 100 GHz in digital circuits.
 The sole manufacturer of germanium devices produces them one at a time.
-A batch process for silicon tunnel diodes must be developed, then integrated with conventional CMOS processes. [\[SZL\]](#SZL.bibitem)
+A batch process for silicon tunnel diodes must be developed, then integrated with conventional CMOS processes. @SZL

 The Esaki tunnel diode should not be confused with the _resonant tunneling diode_ [CH 2](SEMI_2.html#resonantTD), of more complex construction from compound semiconductors.
 The RTD is a more recent development capable of higher speed.